ibm-cloud-docs/discovery-data/hide-data.md

 - Delete an entire collection.

   For more information, see [Deleting collections](/docs/discovery-data?topic=discovery-data-manage-collections#collection-delete).
-- Remove a field with data that you don't want to share with customers from the index.
+- Remove a field from the index that contains data that you don't want to share with customers.

   You can control which fields are indexed.
 If you want to prevent a field from being indexed, you can set it to be excluded.
 For example, if your PDF files contain a running header or footer that does not contain useful information, you can exclude the `header` and `footer` fields from the index.

   To manage the fields to index, complete the following steps:

-  1. Click **Manage collections** from the navigation pane, and then click a collection to open it.
+  1. From the navigation pane, open the **Manage collections** page, and then click a collection to open it.
-  1. Open the **Manage fields** page.
+  1. Click the **Manage fields** tab.

       A list of the identified fields is displayed.
 You can see which fields are included in the index and which are not.
   1. To remove a field from the index, set the **Include** switch to off.